OPENDAP/hyrax-docker/README.md

 * **FOLLOW_SYMLINKS (`-s`)** - Instructs the server to follow symbolic links in the file system.

-* **NCWMS_BASE (`-n`)** - The system needs to know the publicly accessible service base for the ncWMS (something like http://yourhost:8080).
-If all you want is to test it on your local system then the value of http://localhost:8080 will suffice.

 * **JAVA_OPTS** - If JAVA_OPTS is defined in the container runtime
-environment, tomcat/olfs/ncWMS will include those options in the service start up.
+environment, tomcat/olfs will include those options in the service start up.
 There are many options that could be passed.
-Of particular note is –Xmx which sets the amount of memory available. ncWMS will not work properly with low memory limits.
-JAVA_OPTS can be set by normal methods: on the docker run command line, or in docker-compose configuration or in your own container layer if you build on the provided containers.
-(This from Gareth 11 Sept 2017.)
+Of particular note is –Xmx which sets the amount of memory available.
+* JAVA_OPTS can be set by normal methods: on the docker run command line, or in docker-compose configuration or in your own container layer if you build on the provided containers.

 #### Command Line Examples:

 ##### Command Line Options Example
-Launch Hyrax using command line switches to set the admin email to (`-e support@erehwon.edu`), enable symbolic link traversal (`-s`), and set the ncWMS service base to (`-n http://foo.bar.com:8080`)
+Launch Hyrax using command line switches to set the admin email to (`-e support@erehwon.edu`), enable symbolic link traversal (`-s`)

 ```
 docker run                      \